Smoking in India

-Smoking in India has been known since at least 2000 BC when cannabis was smoked and is first mentioned in the Atharvaveda (compiled c.
+Smoking in India is one of the oldest industries and provides employment to more than five million people directly and indirectly.
+India is the second-largest producer of tobacco in the world.
+Smoking has been known since at least 2000 BC when cannabis was smoked and is first mentioned in the Atharvaveda (compiled c.
 1200 BC).
-Fumigation (dhupa) and fire offerings (homa) are prescribed in the Ayurveda for medical purposes and have been practiced for at least 3,000 years while smoking, dhumrapana (धूम्रपान) (literally "drinking smoke"), has been practiced for at least 2,000 years.
+Fumigation (dhupa) and fire offerings (homa) are prescribed in the Ayurveda for medical purposes and have been practiced for at least 3,000 years while smoking, dhumrapana has been practiced for at least 2,000 years.
 Tobacco was introduced to India in the 17th century.
 It later merged with existing practices of smoking (mostly of cannabis).

+Godfrey Phillips India Limited is an India-based company that operates in two segments: Cigarettes and tobacco products, and Tea and other retail products.
+It is the second-largest player in the Indian tobacco industry after ITC Limited.